saida-essadiki/storybook/README.md

 # ICT Project - Ambientia Storybook
 This is a simple react web app, where we have implimented Storybook testing possibilites.
+Mostly focusing with interaction and accessability testing.

 ## Installations
 yarn add -D @storybook/addon-interactions @storybook/jest @storybook/testing-library <br>